Cinderella (Rodgers and Hammerstein musical): Broadway

 Douglas Carter Beane wrote a new book for the musical's first Broadway production.
 In his plot, Cinderella opens Prince Topher's eyes to the injustice in the kingdom.
-The prince's parents have died, leaving the kingdom in the hands of a villainous minister who has been the prince's mentor and has duped his young charge into approving oppressive legislation.
-The rebel Jean-Michel, a new character, and stepsister Gabrielle are in love and seek to overthrow the government.
-The score includes the best-known songs from the original version and four more songs from the Rodgers and Hammerstein catalogue.
+The prince's parents have died, leaving the kingdom in the hands of a villainous regent who has been the prince's mentor and has duped his young charge into approving oppressive acts against the peasants.
+The rebel Jean-Michel, a new character, and stepsister Gabrielle are in love and demand reform.
+The score includes the familiar songs from the original version and several other songs from the Rodgers and Hammerstein catalogue.

 The show, produced by Robyn Goodman, began previews on Broadway on January 25 and officially opened on March 3, 2013, at the Broadway Theatre.
 Mark Brokaw directed the production, with Josh Rhodes choreographing, and the cast included Laura Osnes in the title role, Santino Fontana as the Prince, Victoria Clark as crazy Marie/the Fairy Godmother, Harriet Harris as Ella's stepmother, Peter Bartlett as the Prime Minister, Ann Harada and Marla Mindelle as stepsisters Charlotte and Gabrielle, and Greg Hildreth as Jean-Michel.
 Designers included Anna Louizos (sets), William Ivey Long (costumes) and Kenneth Posner (lighting).
 The production was nominated for nine Tony Awards, winning one for Long's costume design.
 Reviews were mixed, with most critics praising Osnes's performance.